 In 2009 we began recruiting to a cohort of people with early Alzheimer's disease, people with mild memory problems, and also normal subjects, who were followed up for three years.
 There are 200 LEAD subjects, including 32 control participants, 45 with subjective memory impairment, 45 with Mild Cognitive Impairment, 28 with probable early AD, and others with different causes of cognitive impairment.

 In September 1997 OPTIMA recruited 158 cognitively normal elderly people in the community, under the MRC 'Foresight Challenge Initiative'.
 Participants underwent similar protocols to the main OPTIMA cohort but in addition had serial volumetric MRI scans, and more advanced neuropsychology.
 This was initially a four year study but we have been fortunate in having opportunities to reassess the Challenge cohort at various time points.

 VITACOG was a two-year randomised, placebo-controlled pilot trial to determine the effect of treatment (vitamins B6, B12 and folic acid) on the rate of shrinkage of the brain and on memory function in people over 70 years with Mild Cognitive Impairment (MCI).
 The study ran from 2005 to 2009.
 Participants had neuropsychological assessments, MRI brain imaging, blood and urine tests and examination of vital signs (heart rate and blood pressure).
 Data, imaging and biosamples are available from the study.

 Lead researchers: Professor Robin Jacoby, Professor A David Smith, Professor Helga Refsum

-Contact Professor David Smith: email@example.com
+For all enquiries regarding VITACOG please contact Professor David Smith: firstname.lastname@example.org

 Achievements & Publications